 Potatoes dauphine and potatoes dauphinoise are part of French cuisine and referred to as pommes dauphine and pommes dauphinoise in French.
 They may sound like the same thing, but in fact, they are quite different.
 Put simply, potatoes dauphine (pronounced "do-FEEN") are deep-fried potato puffs while potatoes dauphinoise ("do-fin-WAHZ") means baked scalloped potatoes.

-History of the Two Dishes' Names
+History of the Names

 The story of these two potato recipes begins in the French region of Dauphiné, situated between the Alps and the Rhone Valley in southeastern France.
 The name Dauphiné ("DO-fee-nay") comes from the word dauphin ("DO-fan"), the French word for dolphin, owing to the fact that the family who controlled that region, before it became part of the Kingdom of France, had a dolphin on their coat of arms.

 Later, it became the custom for the heir apparent to the throne to receive the title of Dauphin, along with rulership of the Dauphiné region.
 The wife of the Dauphin was called the Dauphine ("do-FEEN").
 The potatoes dauphine, sometimes referred to as dauphine potatoes, are named after the wife of the Dauphin.

 Pommes dauphine is classic French comfort food.
 Essentially a potato croquette (and sometimes nicknamed a "French tater tot"), the pommes dauphine consists of fluffy pillows of mashed potatoes mixed with choux pastry (the kind used for making cream puffs and éclairs).
 It is this type of pastry that makes this recipe unique.
 This mixture is formed into balls and then deep fried until golden brown and crispy on the outside.
 They are sometimes served with a dipping sauce or a simple sprinkling of course salt.